quantumlib/Stim/doc/python_api_reference_vDev.md

     quantization: int = 100,
     format: str = 'WDIMACS',
 ) -> str:
-    """Makes a maxSAT problem of the circuit's distance, that other tools can solve.
+    """Makes a maxSAT problem of the circuit's most likely undetectable logical error, that other tools can solve.

     The output is a string describing the maxSAT problem in WDIMACS format (see https://maxhs.org/docs/wdimacs.html).
-The optimal solution to the problem is the fault distance of the circuit (the minimum number of error mechanisms that combine to flip any logical observable while producing no detection events).
+The optimal solution to the problem is the highest likelihood set of error mechanisms that combine to flip any logical observable while producing no detection events).

     There are many tools that can solve maxSAT problems in WDIMACS format.
     For example, you can download one of the entries in the 2023 maxSAT